- April 10, 2019

 - The gameplay can become repetitive at times, and the turn-based combat lacks depth and strategy.

-- There is no mouse support, which makes navigation and interaction cumbersome for players accustomed to using a mouse.
+- There is no mouse support, which complicates navigation and can detract from the overall experience.

 - The story heavily relies on knowledge from the previous game, which may confuse new players who haven't played Max's Big Bust.